ExMacro/hass_ensto_ble/README.md

 ### Enable boost mode on the Ensto BLE thermostat
 1. Navigate to "Settings" -> "Devices & services" and click on the device
+2. Set Boost duration in minutes
+3. Set Boost temperature offset in Celsius
-2. Enable "Ensto Boost Mode"
+4. Enable "Ensto Boost Mode"
-3. Sensor "Ensto Boost Remaining" will start counting from set boost time to zero and turn off automatically.
-Note!
-Currently the boost time or temperature change can't be set from the integration.
+5. Sensor "Ensto Boost Remaining" will start counting from set boost time to zero and turn off automatically.

 ### Enable adaptive temperature control on the Ensto BLE thermostat
 1. Navigate to "Settings" -> "Devices & services" and click on the device